Muschamp Rd

 Finding the temple was epic for the cab driver.
 We had to stop and ask no less than six other cab drivers where to go.
 I even wrote out the characters to make sure he understood me.
 When I finally got there, I realized I had already walked by it once on my way to Walmart.

-Knowing how much some guys like big bells, here is a pictures I took almost ten years later in Nanjing.
-I eventually put a lot of pictures on Flickr even though it is blocked in China, I struggle with the VPN and iPhoto / Photos to upload my best pictures, here are my best pictures from China.
-I also collected my best blog posts about China into a list, for those who like lists or reading about China.
+Knowing how much some guys like big bells, below is a pictures I took almost ten years later in Nanjing.
+I eventually put a lot of pictures on Flickr even though it is blocked in China, I struggle with the VPN and iPhoto / Photos to upload my best pictures from China.

 Treasure Fleet Ship Bell